Learn the Fundamentals of Cannabis

 Bottom Line: More Therapeutic Options for Patients and Practitioners

-Since its discovery about 30 years ago, the ECS has opened new vistas of beneficial therapeutic options for patients and physicians alike:
+Since its discovery about 30 years ago, the ECS (The Endocannabinoid System) has opened new vistas of beneficial therapeutic options for patients and physicians alike:

 - A foundation for well-being.
-Consequently, the ECS has earned recognition as a central component of mental and physical well-being.
-Small wonder that both traditional and homeopathic medical practitioners continue to research the ECS and the wealth of therapeutic value it holds.
+Consequently, the ECS has earned recognition as a central component of mental and physical well’being.
+It is no small wonder that both traditional and homeopathic medical practitioners continue to research the ECS and the wealth of therapeutic value it holds.

 Neal McQueeney, Midway Dispensary — Chicago, IL

 The growing medical Cannabis movement has inspired the creation of many different Cannabis products that provide effective therapies for chronic patient conditions.
 The breadth of choices includes three primary forms of Cannabis, each offering an assortment of consumption methods, as well as varying degrees of potency and effects.